CV

 Academic Computing 2004 – 2006

-Dual reporting structure to CIO and MIT Provost.
 Oversaw staff of academic technology specialists; performed outreach to faculty on best practices for incorporating technology into teaching.
-Supervised Undergraduate Research Opportunities (UROP) students working in department.
 Operated campus multimedia development center for video editing, digitization, and visualization.
 Provided support for MIT iCampus student and faculty initiatives and for Stellar, MIT’s course management system.
 Managed budget for AC/OEIT Educational Technology Consulting Group.

 Co-founder of Ed Tech Partners user group and Crosstalk seminar series.